-More than half of store operators say implementing new technology is a top priority, according to a recent Technomic survey.
+More than half of C-store operators say implementing new technology is a top priority, according to a recent Technomic survey.
 In addition to improving the customer experience with online options, store operators are also looking to leverage the data-collection capacity of their IT systems to increase efficiency, innovation, and revenues.

-Following are some of the key ways retailers are expanding their digital presence:
+Following are some of the key ways C-store operators are expanding their digital presence: